Wuthering Waves Lucy Team Comps

 SlotDefault ideaWhen to replace it

-Core slotLucyThis slot only changes if Lucy loses the bigger pull comparison entirely.
+Core slotLucyThis slot should only move if the whole Lucy pull decision changes.

 When this Lucy shell logic is right